 2. Selling the Invisible – Harry Beckwith

-Selling the Invisible by Harry Beckwith is a succinct and often entertaining look at the unique characteristics of services and their prospects, and how any service, from a home-based consultancy to a multinational brokerage, can turn more prospects into clients and keep them.
-Covering service marketing from start to finish and filled with wonderful insights, written in a roll-up-your-sleeves, jargon-free, accessible style.
+Selling the Invisible by Harry Beckwith is a concise and often entertaining look at the unique characteristics of services and their prospects, and how any service, from a home-based consultancy to a multinational brokerage, can turn more prospects into clients and keep them.
+Covering service marketing from start to finish and filled with incredible insights, written in a roll-up-your-sleeves, jargon-free, accessible style.

 3. Guerrilla Marketing – Jay Conrad Levinson

 First published in 1983, Jay Levinson's Guerrilla Marketing has become a classic in the field of business, revolutionising marketing for small businesses all over the world and creating a new way to understand market share and how to gain it.
-Filled with leading-edge strategies for marketing on the Internet, putting new technologies to work, targeting prospects, cultivating repeat and referral business, and managing in the age of telecommuting and freelance employees, among others, Guerrilla Marketing will be the entrepreneur's marketing bible for the twenty-first century.
+It's a book that aims to be the entrepreneur's marketing bible for the twenty-first century.

 4. The New Rules of Marketing & PR – David Meerman Scott

-This is the fifth edition of the pioneering guide to the future of marketing.
+This book is the fifth edition of the pioneering guide to the future of marketing.
 The New Rules of Marketing & PR is an international bestseller with more than 350,000 copies sold in over twenty–five languages.
-It offers a step–by–step action plan for harnessing the power of modern marketing and PR to directly communicate with buyers, raise visibility, and increase sales.
+It offers a step–by–step action plan for harnessing the power of modern marketing and PR to communicate with buyers directly, raise visibility, and increase sales.